-“I’m afraid of getting old,” someone said to me the other day.
+“I’m afraid of aging,” someone said to me the other day.
 “I don’t want a wrinkly face or a stooped body.
 I am paranoid about slipping and falling in washrooms or losing consciousness as I age.
 In fact, I don’t want any of my loved ones to ever get old.”
+Gerascophobia, some call it.

 Is it important to achieve our never-ending goals, or should we take a moment and analyze where we are heading?
 What is more important, being fast or being steady?